SaviorXTanren/StreamingClientLibrary/README.md

 - Chat/Constellation/MixPlay WebSockets for Mixer
 - Chat IRC for Twitch, PubSub WebSockets for Twitch

-## Future plans
-Currently each streaming site is a dedicated library and project to help keep dependencies down.
-This allows you

 ## How do I get started using it?
 Download the appropriate NuGet package based on the streaming site you want to work with: